 Fuzzy Leftism, Sesame Street and the Civil Rights Movement

 Let's turn back the clock to the late 1960s, a time of high racial tension in America.
-Christians of European descent held all positions of power and influence and their culture was a part of a national identity; Others were generally unwelcome in the country, and race riots were occurring in cities like Los Angeles, Philadelphia and Chicago.
+Up until that era, Christians of European descent had held virtually all positions of power or influence, and their culture was a part of a national identity; Others outside of this norm were generally unwelcome in the country, and race riots were occurring in cities like Los Angeles, Philadelphia and Chicago.
 Amidst this social climate, a television show premiered to not only entertain and provide intellectual stimulation, but immerse American children in a new, liberal-humanitarian sociology and create a tolerant, color-blind country.
 The name of this television show: Sesame Street.

 Yes, that show you watched as a child was about much more than furry muppets, funny skits and math lessons (see: 1,2,3); Sesame Street was the brainchild of Joan Ganz Cooney, a liberal social activist who was "absolutely inflamed" by segregation.
 Not surprisingly, her show has always been friendly to the notion that the people of the U.S., regardless of their background or religious beliefs, could live together.
 In order to make Cooney's vision possible, Sesame Street encouraged a commitment to tolerance far greater than any natural devotion to one's own culture and greater ethnic family.
 The show made diversity look like colorful fun and advocated the toleration of anything once considered foreign, meek or degenerate.
 Thus, the show promoted the same "fuzzy leftism" which, since the 1960s, has taken hold of American society.